Shoulder to Shoulder: How Irish rugby survived the Troubles

 O’Driscoll visits Carr to discover a man who refused to become bitter about a stolen rugby career that promised so much.

-Again, access is what makes this BT Sport Series film an important historical review.
+Again, access is what makes this BT Sport film an important historical review.

 “Having relationships with the likes of Doc and knowing Willie John [McBride] and even being able to attend an Orange parade, because they are Irish rugby fans, counted when it came to being accepted into their environment,” O’Driscoll tells The Irish Times.